arishsheikh08/Ecommerce-Shopping-App/README.md

 # Ecommerce-Shopping-App
-a simple shopping app consisting of products with cart
+a simple React Native shopping app consisting of products with cart